One of the easiest ways to become a millionaire in Nigeria is to become an entrepreneur, not just an ordinary entrepreneur a successful entrepreneur.

 7. Take Risks

-I’ll say this once and for all “if you can’t take the risk, you’re not an entrepreneur and you shouldn’t be an entrepreneur” because an entrepreneur in Nigeria is majorly about taking risks.
+I’ll say this once and for all “if you can’t take the risk, you’re not an entrepreneur and you shouldn’t be an entrepreneur” because becoming a successful entrepreneur in Nigeria is majorly about taking risks.

 And when I talk about risk here I’m talking about calculated risk not foolish risk – a risk-based on imagination.